 Online learning is now an option and is becoming quite a popular choice for busy professionals.
 Online courses are easy to sign up for and the work load is up to you to complete with a few check ins with your instructor.
 Grad credit is often an option, but you can sometimes take a course for less money and no credit – you do what you need to do for your teaching situation.
 In the very near future (this summer), The Inspired Classroom will be offering the first online course for credit or PDPs in music integration.
 Be on the look-out for that!

 Another great online opportunity, especially for educators interested in arts integration is the Connectivity Conference given through Education Closet.
 I will be presenting there for a session on Music and the Common Core! 🙂 There are many other great presenters as well who will give insights to this year’s theme: The hART of the Core.
 Be sure to check it out and sign up to join the over 150 teachers who have already done so.
 And… get some PD from your beach chair!

 And then there is the RETREAT.
 This is The Inspired Classroom’s baby: professional development custom made with the creative teacher in mind.
 A time that is hands-on, art-based and teacher-centered.
 The summer Teacher Art Retreat is a face-to-face three day retreat where teachers learn a variety of art forms by doing them.
-This year, we have book making, screenwriting, songwriting, visual art and poetry along with movement, drumming and getting to know other great educators.
-This summer marks our third year of retreats and we already have some excited teachers joining us!
-For more information, check out our TAR13 page.
-(Remember, this week, now until May 13, 2013, you can get 20% off the regular retreat rate.)
+Each year, we have amazing, hands-on workshops led by teachers and artist that truly inspire their students and inspire us!
+We’ve been hosting teacher retreats since 2011 and have had workshops in everything from poetry to songwriting to puppetry and Pysanky.
+There’s always a variety of new skills and techniques to learn and bring back to your students.

 Excite your PD!